EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 And select the desired VO.
 Once the delegation is set it's possible to move to the following steps.

-**Warning**: please be careful and avoid sharing this information with any third party or saving this information in plain text.
-WebFTS uses the key to acquire a proxy certificate on your behalf as described previously and does not store it.
+{{% alert title="Warning" color="warning" %}} please be careful and avoid
+sharing this information with any third party or saving this information in plain text.
+WebFTS uses the key to acquire a proxy certificate on your behalf as described previously and does not store it. {{% /alert %}}

 ### Step 2 Submitting a transfer